 DEFINITIONS - A NEUROLOGY GLOSSARY

-Here is a glossary to assist learners as they work through these cases - and assess neurology patients in the real world.
+Here is a glossary to help people as they work through these cases - and assess neurology patients in the real world.

-As much as I might like to see them gone, eponyms are also very common, both in clinical practice and in anatomy - and unfortunately, they're unavoidable.
+Eponyms are very common, both in clinical practice and in anatomy - and thus, they're unavoidable, even if they're outdated.
 Since we're stuck with them, we might as well learn about the people they're named after, so I've added a short section on that at the end, for those interested - by no means 'core knowledge'!

 Anatomical terms